jtgomba/super-bulletin/README.md

 ### Setup Prisma

-Add PostgreSql Database (I used Neon to host it)
+Add a PostgreSql Database (I used Neon to host it)

 ```shell
 npx prisma generate